Skip to main content

 Do & Don’t - What Makes a Resignation Letter Safe to Send

-HR and managers read resignation letters for dates, notice, tone, and transition details.
-A strong message is clear enough to process and calm enough to preserve the relationship.
+HR and managers review resignation letters for dates, notice period, tone, and transition details.
+A strong letter is clear enough to act on and calm enough to maintain a good working relationship.

-- Name the role and final working day clearly
+• Clearly state the role and final working day

-- Match the letter to your contract or policy
+• Ensure the letter matches your contract or company policy

-- Offer a practical handover, not a vague promise
+• Offer a practical handover, not vague assurances

 FAQ - Resignation Letter